QtnRBT/RESTaurant-API/README.md

 }
 ```

-You can also get a dish from different parameters, for instance you can get a dish from it's price.
+You can also get a dish from different parameters, for instance you can get a dish from its price.
 Let's try to get the Brownie for example.
 So we're gonna make a get request on the `http://localhost:3000/items?price=5.4`.

 ```json
 {